 This entry was posted on Thursday, April 18th, 2002 at 20:02 and is filed under Background.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 April 16-18, 2002

 By Neve Gordon, Yuri Pines, and Catherine Rottenberg

 On the eve of Independence Day, at around 4:00 pm, all entrances to Issawiya were hermetically sealed; large numbers of police entered the village and began house-to-house searches.
 Men returning from work could not get home.
 Slowly, more and more men gathered, stranded on the roads leading to their houses, without coats, food or water.
 As the hours passed, they realized that the police and military were not going to allow them to return home that evening.
 And it was only at around 4:00 in the morning when they finally gave up and went to sleep in cars or on the concrete streets of the Jewish neighborhood, the French Hill.
 Some had blankets that Ta’ayush and other people had brought, others did not.

 It all began hours earlier.
 On Tuesday, April 16, at approximately 8:30 am, the Israeli police and military imposed a curfew on Issawiya, a village located in north east Jerusalem just a few meters from Hebrew University’s Mount Scopus campus, and adjacent to Jerusalem’s French Hill.
 (The 8000 Palestinians who live in Issawiya are Israeli residents; they pay Jerusalem municipality taxes – although they receive almost no services – and have blue identity cards.)
 Sick people who had left their homes earlier for checkups, children who were coming back from school, university students, and others stood for hours waiting to enter the village.
 The police allowed these resident to enter, but in increments and according to the whim of the checkpoint guard.